ADVERTISING AT CURTAINUP

 Postscript #1: I asked Lizzie Loveridge, Curtainup's London critic if there were still house boat communities along the Thames.
 She replied that there were indeed some along the Thames and canals but none she knew of with maids and Jeeves-like man servants.
 In fact, a cousin of hers sold her terraced house in Leeds to go at age 60 and live on the water in a moored houseboat with her newish husband.
 According to Lizzie, tourists can rent a houseboat with or without staff for self drive and that her own family had several canal boat holidays.

 Postscript #2: The Mint Theater has been one of the Off-Broadway world's genuine treasures.
-In looking over the production history on the back of the company's always informative program, I'm happy to note that we've covered every one of their show and while they've stayed in their modest third floor space, they've developed an outstanding website which features photos and video previews.
+In looking over the production history on the back of the company's always informative program, I'm happy to note that we've covered every one of their shows, and while the company has stayed in their modest third floor space, they've developed an outstanding website which features photos and video previews.
 Check it out at http://minttheater.org/current-production/?tab=tab-1.

 The Mint was also part of a pioneering Public television programs "Theater Close-Up."
 The first season featured their 2014 hit, London Wall .
 Season 2 will replay another Mint hit, Fashions For Men .